 Noticed a change in your score reporting?
 Here’s how score aggregation is improving your results

-Score aggregation improves prediction accuracy and stability by averaging scores from similar groups rather than estimating individual scores from aggregated traits.
+Score aggregation improves prediction accuracy and stability by averaging scores from similar groups rather than estimating individual scores from aggregated datapoints.

 Thibault Dody